 If you are among the Americans living on a tight budget, you should be aware that you have other options besides payday loans when you need a hand.

-Earned-wage access is among one of the better choices for meeting your short-term financial needs, however it’s only available if your employer provides it.
-Earned-wage access works in a similar way to payday loans in that it allows you to tap a future paycheck.
+Earned wage access, also called on demand pay, is one of the better choices for meeting your short-term financial needs, however it’s only available if your employer provides it.
+Early wage access works in a similar way to payday loans in that it allows you to tap a future paycheck.
 But unlike payday loans, earned-wage access programs don’t prey on borrowers.

 There is no interest rate on advances made through earned-wage access programs, so this financial tool is one that can help boost you out of a downward spiral instead of pushing you deeper into a debt hole.